The average rental falls in the range of 6-10 per cent on commercial property investment according to industry experts.

 With good office spaces in smaller cities, corporate have began expanding in Tier-I and Tier-II cities as well.
 Such assets are often located in areas that support transport of goods and people.

-While their initial contribution to commercial space absorption was less, e-commerce companies now account for over three per cent of the annual overall commercial space absorption in India.
+While their initial contribution to commercial space absorption was less, e-commerce companies now account for over 3 % of the annual overall commercial space absorption in India.
 This is only set to increase provided the enthusiastic consumer response to e-commerce in India.

 Meanwhile, many start-ups which are focused on the real estate sector have had a positive influence on the highest rental yields in India such that they have brought about a higher saturation of architectural design technology utilisation and modern construction.
 They have further enhanced transparency and efficiency quotients of research services and real estate brokerage.